Justdial: History

 In 2007, an Internet and mobile app version of the database called Justdial.com was launched.

-On 20 May 2013, Justdial went public at a price between and ₹898.
+On 20 May 2013, Justdial went public at a price between ₹897 and ₹898.
 Of the total 17.5 million shares, 13.5 million of them were offered to the public, while the rest were given to fifteen previous investors at ₹530 per share.
 To encourage retail investment, Justdial had promised that they would buy back shares from retail investors at the IPO price if Justdial's share price fell sharply within the first six months.
 By the close of the market on the day of the IPO, the majority of new investments had come from foreign institutional investors.
-On 5 August of the next year, Justdial's share price reached a high of ₹1,894.70, subsequently decreasing to the triple digits in 2015.
-On 16 July 2021, Reliance Retail acquired a 66.95% stake in JustDial for ₹3497 crores.
+On 5 August of the next year, Justdial's share price reached a high of ₹1894.7, subsequently decreasing to the triple digits in 2015.
+On 16 July 2021, Reliance Retail acquired a 66.95% stake in JustDial for ₹34.97 billion.
 As per the deal, Reliance Retail will hold 40.95 percent, and will make an open offer to acquire up to 26 percent in accordance with takeover regulations.
 The deal also mentioned that Justdial will allow Reliance access to the 25-year-old listings company's merchant database and Mani will continue to lead Justdial as managing director and chief executive officer.